Kitty Tetra (Hyphessobrycon loweae)

-The Kitty Tetras have a yellowish-gold body and display a black eyespot on the caudal peduncle followed by two smaller white spots either side.
-They also have a little red area at the top of each eye, and their fins are relatively transparent.
+The Kitty Tetra sports a stunning yellowish-gold body, accentuated with a striking black eyespot on the caudal peduncle, followed by two smaller white spots on either side.
+They also have a distinctive red area above each eye, and their fins are relatively transparent, adding to their elegance.

 Scientific Name | Hyphessobrycon loweae |